Details.

 Associate Professor, Monash University

 Her interests include culture and identity in architecture, cross-cultural practices and inclusive architecture.
-Maryam often works at the intersection of academia and industry and is skilled at conceptualizing and realizing collaborations that span these worlds.
+Maryam often works at the intersection of academia and industry and is skilled at conceptualising and realising collaborations that span these worlds.

 Damian Madigan